Baseball

 Patrick Cleburne (pronounced "clay burn") was born in Ireland in 1828, and moved to the United States in 1851.
 He landed first in Ohio but soon moved to Arkansas.
 He became a naturalized American citizen in 1860, and he was so grateful to the United States that he turned traitor almost immediately, joining a secessionist militia before Arkansas had even seceded.
 When Arkansas got around to seceding a few months later, that militia was absorbed into the Confederate Army.
 Cleburne proved to be a pretty good commander, and it wasn't long before he had risen to the rank of Major General.

 As I said a couple of paragraphs ago, Cleburne had proved to be a pretty good commander.
 And since many of the soldiers from Johnson County, Texas has served under him, when they returned home after the war and founded a new town it seemed reasonable to them to name the town after him.
-(Although for some reason the town's name is pronounced differently from the man's: "clee burn".)
+They couldn't manage to pronounce it right (for some reason the town's name is pronounced "clee burn"), but it's the thought that counts and besides, he was too dead to complain about it.
 The town remained a fairly small agricultural center for a few years, and then railroads came to town.
 As a result, over the next forty years the town's size increased sevenfold, which sounds impressive until you realize that it was still only 13,000.
 Still, a sevenfold increase is a sevenfold increase, and it wouldn't have happened without the railroad, and so it's not surprising that when the city got a baseball team in 1906, the team was dubbed the Railroaders.
 The current team is of course named after the original team.

 (That said, I'm not giving them the "Local" bonus.
 Lots of teams have a railroad, and while the railroad may have been important to Cleburne, I don't think Cleburne was ever important to the railroad.)